 How to Refinance a Mortgage with No Equity Required Using a 100% Loan

 For people who have little to no equity, you will need to do more work to be able to refinance into a 100% LTV mortgage, but there are still ways that you can do it to qualify for with great rates and terms.
+If you choose not to takeout a low-credit home equity loan, there are still a few high LYV refinancing solutions and 100 financing mortgages.
 Here are some steps to follow to refinance with no equity:

 #1 Call Lots of Mortgage Refinance Lenders